 Zucchini Relish: Tips and Tricks

 A few tricks to this are to make sure you let the mixture sit overnight per the recipe instructions.
 Zucchini has SO much moisture in it, that it’s an important step to let the salt draw that extra moisture out.
-If you don’t, you risk affecting your vinegar to vegetable ratio, which makes the safety of the recipe questionable.
+If you don’t, you risk affecting your vinegar-to-vegetable ratio, which makes the safety of the recipe questionable.
 So, follow the recipe ingredients AND instructions.

 One tool that is insanely helpful for this project (and many others) is a food processor.
 For the relish, the shredding blade works great for the zucchini, onions, and peppers.
 This thing saves SO much time.